Blomr/Hangman/README.md

 ### Guess the letters of the word before the drawing of hangman is complete.

-- Play Evil or Normal game mode
+- Play Evil or Good game mode
 - Adjust the settings to your own level
 - Beat your scores in the highscore lists